spencerwooo/substats/README.md

 wrangler preview --watch
 ```

-You can also help me implement more services that Substats can handle.
+**You can also contribute and help to implement more services that Substats can handle.**

 ## Disclaimer